matthewholden01/astro-lab-site/instruments/reflectance.md

 Labsphere SRS-05-100 [(calibration certificate link)](/instruments/assets/DC13C-0276.pdf) [(data points)](/instruments/assets/SRS-05.txt)

-To send or suggest samples for testing, please contact [lschmidt@physics.tamu.edu](mailto:lschmidt@physics.tamu.edu)
+---

-Due to variable availability of resources, we cannot guarantee a testing turn around time.
+*To send or suggest samples for testing, please contact Dr. Luke Schmidt [lschmidt@physics.tamu.edu](mailto:lschmidt@physics.tamu.edu) Due to variable availability of resources, we cannot guarantee a testing turn around time.
 We are also unable to return any samples submitted for testing and will publish measurement results on our website.
-Samples should be no more than 2" square and 0.75" thick, minimum size is 1" square or circular.
+Samples should be no more than 50mm square and 10mm thick, minimum size is 25mm square or circular.*